r-fernandezz/downshape/README.md

 define min and max time of cmip6 data future period (cdo format:
 “YYYY-MM-DDThh:mm:ss”).

+:heavy_check_mark: **\[resotempo\]** : Allow to know temporal resolution of all variable to mean uniquely by week into remapCDO() function (“week” one layer by week, “month” one by month, “hour1” one by one hour, “hour6” one by 6 hours).
+Give variable name after variables are concatenated (and without names of depth variable create automatically by the pipeline).

 :heavy_check_mark: **\[http_vars\]** : List.
 List of download path
 (NetCDF file) and variable names.
 First (or n) element of “http” vector correspond to first (or n) element of “name” vector.
 “Name” vector will